KamilStachura/Network_Interface/README.txt

-An ad-hoc network interface for executing show commands across groups of devices based on their platform, role, site, or a combination of those.
+A network interface for executing ad-hoc show commands across groups of devices based on platform, role, site, their combination, or a list of devices.
+The ouput is saved in a site- & time-stamped directory within the output folder.
 This script leverages Nornir for inventory framework and multi-threading, and Scrapli as the connection manager.